 The Victoria Falls of the Zambesi River (from Livingstone's Missionary Travels 1857) This etching was commissioned by the publisher from an artist in London, who having never seen the Falls relied on Livingstone's written descriptions to detail the scene.
 Livingstone noted in the text that "The artist has a good idea of the scene, but, by way of explanation, he has shown more of the depth of the fissure than is visible, except by going close to the edge"

-Livingstone's estimates of the length and width of the gorge are gross under-estimates - he wrote in 1857 "Whoever may come after me will not, I trust, have reason to say I have indulged in exaggeration."
+Livingstone's estimates of the length and width of the gorge are gross under-estimates - he added "Whoever may come after me will not, I trust, have reason to say I have indulged in exaggeration."